Structured governance assurance for UK school governing boards.

 • Year-on-year NOR comparison

-• Priorities set for autumn
+• Recommendations set for autumn

 Walk into every board meeting with the complete picture